Deep Dive

 1. Purpose & Value Proposition

-Theta was created to decentralize video delivery and computing.
-Traditional content delivery networks (CDNs) and cloud computing are costly and centralized.
-Theta’s network allows users to share spare bandwidth and GPU power, creating a more efficient, lower-cost infrastructure for streaming, AI model training, and 3D rendering (Crypto.com).
-This model places it firmly in the DePIN (Decentralized Physical Infrastructure Networks) category.
+Theta Network aims to decentralize video delivery and computing infrastructure.
+Traditional content delivery networks (CDNs) and cloud services are centralized, leading to high costs and potential bottlenecks.
+Theta’s peer-to-peer network allows users to relay video streams and share unused GPU power, creating a more efficient, cost-effective system for streaming media and running AI workloads (Crypto.com).

 2. Technology & Architecture